Award-winning potter Anthony Shapiro began making ceramics when he was 13 years old.

 During Anthony’s prolific production years, he always kept his hand in teaching.
 His staff knew that on a Tuesday morning and Thursday evening, he was not available.

-Anthony specializes in teaching hand building and wheel throwing techniques.
-He welcomes beginners, intermediate and advanced students.
+Anthony specializes in teaching hand building and wheel throwing techniques. and welcomes all students, beginners, intermediate and advanced.

 His well-equipped studio is conveniently situated in the trendy and artistic precinct in Harrington Street in the Cape Town City Bowl, where there are loads of parking lots during the day and free street parking in the evening and many interesting little coffee shops and restaurants.